lotharthequiet/Woodpecker/README.md

-# Pecker
+# Woodpecker
-Pecker is a network scanner.
+Woodpecker is a network scanner.

 Dependencies: